-I was born in the Highlands of Scotland and has been living and working in Canada since 2007.
+I was born in the Highlands of Scotland and have been living and working in Canada since 2007.
 Graduating with a BA (Hons) from The Glasgow School of Art in 2002 and specializing in both photography and film.
-My projects have been published, exhibited and screened internationally and was a recipient of the Canada Council for the Arts award for the on-going project Coastal, which I'm currently developing as a longterm body of work.
+My projects have been published, exhibited and screened internationally and I was a recipient of the Canada Council for the Arts award for the on-going project Coastal, which I'm currently developing as a longterm body of work.
 Coastal was exhibited as a Primary Scotiabank Contact Photography solo show at the Harbourfront Centre in 2017, and as a public installation on the grounds of the Harbourfront in Toronto.

-I'm interested in photography as a whole, having worked as a photo editor for Raw View magazine and curating 45 photographic exhibitions showcasing the work of Canadian and international photographers.
+I'm interested in photography as a whole, having worked as a photo editor for Raw View magazine and previously curating 45 photographic exhibitions showcasing the work of Canadian and international photographers.
 At the moment I am focused on personal work, collaborations, assignments and commissions.

 Take care, Johan.